Chapter 12, Part A: Opening Moves

 Elanore hefted the heavy lid of the trunk open and began sorting through several promising looking boots.
 As she placed various shoes on the wooden floor outside the trunk, she began conversing with her grandmother about the details of Edmund’s health and the illness of the children in town.
 Her grandmother listened with attention and concern.

 Elanore nodded.
-There were plagues and diseases that could take an entire town.
-She heard of such things much further south, where the weather was more temperate.
-Here, she feared that the illnesses had more to do with the cold and the food.
+She had heard of plagues and diseases had wiped out entire towns much further to the south where the weather was more temperate.
+Here, she feared illness brought on by cold and poor food.

-“Grandmother,” Elanore abruptly shifted the topic of conversation.
-“Regarding what you had told me yesterday… I did ask Mrs. Ormond about mother… and the guildmaster.”
+“Grandmother,” the young lady abruptly shifted the topic of conversation.
+“Regarding what you had told me yesterday — I did ask Mrs. Ormond about mother and the guildmaster.”

 There was a slight rattle as the old woman’s hands shook, unsettling the lamp she held.
 “Did she know what happened?”

-“Elanore,” her grandmother gasped at the very idea of approaching the guildmaster.
+“Elanore Redley!”
+Her grandmother gasped – appalled at the idea of approaching the guildmaster.

-“I won’t ask him,” Elanore shook her head.
+“I won’t ask him,” her granddaughter shook her head.
 “Even if I summoned enough courage to stomp my way into the Guild Hall, Edmund forbade me from going to ask him.”

 The girl dropped the boot loudly.
 Mrs. Winchester sighed.
-She did not want to pry, but Elanore’s words and actions sometimes did not quite add up in her mind.
-It was not that Elanore was insensible, but that she was young and affectionate, as well as inexperienced when it came to affairs concerning young women and men.
-As a result, she tried to discern exactly what Elanore meant by calling Edmund ‘kind.’
+She did not want to pry, but Elanore’s words and actions sometimes did not exactly add up in her mind.
+It was not that she was insensible.
+Rather, she was young, affectionate and inexperienced when it came to affairs concerning young women and men.
+As a result, the old woman tried to discern exactly what her granddaughter meant by calling Edmund ‘kind.’
 “Did Edmund propose to you?”

 It was fortunate that Elanore was not holding anything else in her hands to drop.
 “Grandmother!”